Posted May 2, 2018

 The All-Star Season

 First and foremost, All-Star Teams are Seasonal in nature.
-Teams are formed in mid to late April/early May, and the All-Star Tournament Season runs late May through June.
+Teams are formed in mid to late April, practices start in May (After the Rec Season), and the All-Star Tournament Season runs late May through June, sometimes spilling into early July, but not always.
 All-Star teams are chosen prior to completion of the regular season and Town Championship Tournament.
 No all-star activities can interfere with any regular season activities including the Town Championship Tournament.

 Every year, representatives from the area baseball associations meet to create an all-star tournament schedule so that tournaments being hosted by the various associations do not conflict.
 Once this schedule is finalized, the FMYSA VP of Recreational Baseball will send out an email to all-star coaches with the dates of the various tournaments.
 If you did not get this email you can request the information from the VP of Recreational Baseball at [email protected].

-Tournaments will normally begin the last week in May and go through June.
+Tournaments will normally begin the last week in May and typically go through the end of June.

 It is best not to wait too late to register & pay for these tournaments.
 When the division fills up they will not accept additional registrations and if you wait too long you could miss the opportunity to play in that tournament.
 (PAYMENT MEANS CONFIRMATION, REGISTRATION MEANS VERY LITTLE, if you want to secure your spot register and PAY.)

 To register for these tournaments, you will need to find the hosting association's registration page.
 In this area, google is your friend.
 Most times, you can find information about the all-star tournaments from the association's main web site.
 For your reference, as of the time of this writing, area association's pages can be found at:

 https://fmysa.com/ click the tournaments tab and click on the All-Star menu item.